Atomwaffen Division: Satanist influence, decline, and dissolution (2017–2020)

-On April 22, 2021, the British government announced its banning of Atomwaffen/National Socialist Order as terrorist organizations.
-Similar actions were undertaken by Canada and Australia, which outlawed local Atomwaffen branches in sweeping bans against far-right organizations.
+Post-dissolution events (2020–present)

-On September 12, 2022, former NSO members released a blog post on their website claiming to start a new organization, the "National Socialist Resistance Front."
+On April 22, 2021, the British government announced its designation of AWD and the NSO as terrorist organizations.
+Similar actions were undertaken by Canada and Australia, which outlawed local AWD branches in sweeping bans against far-right organizations.

-In 2023, Vice and The Guardian reported that Atomwaffen Division members have been active "and play key roles" in organizing the Active Club Network, which is a loose association of various neo-Nazi and white supremacist groups.
-A leading member of Atomwaffen's Canadian branch, Patrick Gordon Macdonald, who has been charged with terrorism offenses, was allegedly also a member of Canadian Active Club.
+In 2023, Vice and The Guardian reported that former-AWD members have been active "and play key roles" in organizing the Active Club Network, which is a loose association of various neo-Nazi and white supremacist groups.
+A leading member of the Northern Order, AWD's Canadian branch, Patrick Gordon Macdonald, who has been charged with terrorism offenses, was allegedly also a member of Canadian Active Club.
 Kristoffer Nippak, another founding member of the Northern Order was also a member of the Active Club.
-According to the director of the University of New Brunswick's Criminology and Criminal Justice Program, David Hoffman, Atomwaffen is using Active Clubs as a cover for organizing where it has been outlawed as a terrorist group.
+According to the director of the University of New Brunswick's Criminology and Criminal Justice Program, David Hoffman, AWD is using Active Clubs as a cover for organizing where it has been outlawed as a terrorist group.